• Skip to primary navigation

 • Pour oil in a large skillet (electric is good to maintain even heat) to a depth of ½ inch.
 Heat to 325º F.

-• Drain the chicken on a rack over a sheet pan.
+• Drain the chicken on a rack set over a sheet pan.
 Do not put the chicken on paper towels or paper bags as this will soften the coating, do not keep the chicken warm in the oven as this too will soften the coating.
-The chicken is good hot, or even at room temperature.
+The chicken is good hot, cold or room temperature.

 Keyword buttermilk fried chicken, crisp chicken